-Sometimes we don’t even realize how heavy and burdened our stuff makes us feel until we start letting it go!
+Sometimes you don’t even realize how heavy and burdened your stuff makes you feel until you start letting it go!
 And once you start letting go, it can feel like such a big relief as you feel lighter and happier and begin experiencing the benefits of less.

-There many practical benefits of decluttering.
-For example, you’ll spend less time and energy cleaning and maintaining a tidy home.
+There many practical benefits of decluttering too.
+For example, you’ll spend less time and energy cleaning and maintaining your home.
 And you’ll likely lose your keys less!

 But decluttering is important for self-care because there are many intangible benefits as well.
 Clearing the clutter can have such a positive impact on your overall health, happiness and well-being.

 Here are a few examples of the ways decluttering is important for self-care by improving your overall well-being and quality of life: